Materialize Calculations in Your Extracts

 You can download the extract, open the extract in Tableau Desktop, use the Compute Calculations Now option (as described above), and then republish the extract.

 As a site administrator or data source owner, you can use tabcmd to refresh the published extract with the

 --addcalculationsoption to materialize the calculations.
-For more information about the tabcmd command option, see refreshextracts in the Tableau Online Help or refreshextracts in the Tableau Server Help.
+For more information about the tabcmd command option, see refreshextracts in the Tableau Cloud Help or refreshextracts in the Tableau Server Help.

 Note: Materializing calculations can increase the size of the extract.

 - Calculations that use unstable functions such as NOW() and TODAY()